Build for Windows under Ubuntu MinGW CMake

 make

-The output will be dll or exe, depending on your build.
-You can look at the working example in the repository of the new Cube-Art-Project and its libraries:
+The output will be dll or exe, depending on what you are building.
+For a working example, you can look at the repository of the new Cube-Art-Project and its libraries:

 https://gitlab.com/demensdeum/cube-art-project